aloretocornidez/aloretocornidez/README.md

-# :octocat: About Me
+# :octocat: About Me :octocat:
+I like cars :car:
+I like guitars :guitar:
+I like computers :laptop:
+I like photography :camera:
-- I like cars, guitars, photography, and computers.
+I like challenging myself :box:

 - Mitsubishi Lancer Evolution Fanboy
 - Metal guitarist and jazz enjoyer
 - Nature and architecture image maker